SunnyXu/SBMLDiagrams/docs/Tutorial.rst

    la.draw(showReversible=True, setImageSize=[600,300])

-4) Interface to Tellurium example 2 with alian nodes.
+4) Interface to Tellurium example 2 with alias nodes.
 You can assign a feature repeatly with a function.

 .. image:: Figures/Tutorial/Basic_functions2.png
   :width: 400